robertoallende/mmdd-website/src/content/docs/community.md

 ---
-title: Community
+title: MMDD Community - AI Development Best Practices
-description: Join the MMDD community of developers using AI-assisted coding with systematic control.
-Share experiences, get support, and contribute to the methodology's evolution.
+description: Join the MMDD community to share experiences, best practices, and improvements for AI-assisted software development.
+Connect with developers using systematic AI coding methodologies.
 ---

 Join the conversation about Micromanaged Driven Development.